guilledufort/EMVC-2/README.md

 ## Usage example
-We add an *example* folder with test files to run simple use examples the tool.
-For the example script to work, the hs37d5 reference file must be downloaded following the instructions detailed in the previous section.
+We add an *example* folder with a test file to run a simple example of the tool.
+The hs37d5 reference file must be downloaded following the instructions detailed in the previous section for the example to work.
 If installed using conda, use the command `emvc-2` instead of `python EMVC-2.py`.
-### Call SNV variants using EMVC-2

 To run the variant caller with 8 threads on the example file *example.bam*:
 ```bash
 cd EMVC-2